michaelmeta125/Meta-Portfolio/index.md

 ## E-Portfolio CS 499

+### Self Reflection

+Throughout my computer science courses I have built great proficiency in many areas.
+This e-portfolio is meant to demonstrate those proficiencies.
+I am already employed as a junior software developer at a large company, and these courses have given me a greater understanding of some of the key princples of this field.
+For example, prior to this course work I had never touched a noSQL database.
+Throughout my client server development course, I was able to use MongoDB and Python to create a REST API.
+Prior to this course, I would never have been able to explain noSQL options to a potential employer, and now I can speak to it, I can implement it as well.

+While I used GitLab daily at my current job, taking the team project course in the computer science program allowed me to understand the why behind Git methodologies.
+Sure I knew how to create a branch and merge it back, but some of the key pieces of Git I was missing.
+Something as simple as `stash` I never even went to checkout (pun intended) because I had no formal training on why it could be useful.
+I also like how this course demonstrate how to work on a team within the same project, and at times, same exact codebase, and even the same exact code file.
+I became more efficient in Git, and can also add BitBucket to my resume.
+Before I only could speak to Gitlab and Github.

+The code review process within this specific course was very helpful in communicating to stake holders.
+While we had done code reviews in other courses, the video code review was very important to me.
+I realize a code review is a technical video, but it taught me how to speak to each item in simpler terms that a stake holder could understand.
+I think sometimes I get caught up in speaking too much in a way that I understand, but recording myself in a video, gave me that opportunity to speak like a human to someone.
+More than that, I would rewatch my code review, and it kept me less confused on what to tackle next.
+It is funny how much I will look at code a month later, and then confuse myself, but I have my explanation in video form :).

+My proficiency in data structures and alorithms began in my Python course.
+While we were not trying to become masters in Python, the goal was the fundamentals.
+This is a `string` this is an `int` etc. These fundamentals keep moving with you throughout the computer science program.
+Boot camps are for becoming a mastery in the language as is practice, but I felt the courses in this program were meant to get the fundamentals into our brains.
+We would create `if` statements in python to understand how to get our alorithms from point A to B and return the proper value we desired based on criteria.
+All of this can be applied to a vast number of languages.

+I mentioned the different databases I became familiar with throughout this course, most notably MongoDB and MySQL, but also importantly was engineering them in an efficient way.
+In my computer science course we learning how to put indexes in the MySQL database.
+We were then given queries to run, and it was clear the differences in run efficiences.
+This particular learning experience brought me back into work, and the DBAs often did not have to edit my tables nearly as much as before.
+I would be able to create tables that were specifically made for fast inserts updates and deletes.
+Indexes are so simple to me now, and just another way I have become more proficient in creating a database for my applications.

+Discuss how completing your coursework throughout the program and developing the ePortfolio has helped showcased your strengthsand shape your professional goals and values and prepared you to either enter or become more employable in the computer science field.
+Use specific examples from your program and include examples outside of the artifacts included in your ePortfolio.
+Please address following topics: collaborating in a team environment, communicating to stakeholders, data structures and algorithms, software engineering and database, and security.
+Note: This should function as an overall introduction to your skills and you will become more specific relative to the included artifacts in the next section.B.Summarize/introduce how your artifacts fit together and inform the portfolio as a whole; this will help demonstrate the full range of your computer science talents and abilities?
+This section should introduce your audience to the technical artifacts that will follow the professional self-assessmen

 ### This E-Portfolio was created to demonstrate my skills in 3 main categories within the Computer Science Scope
   - Software Design & Engineering
   - Data Structures & Algorithms